itzg/docker-minecraft-server/docs/mods-and-plugins/index.md

+# Working with mods and plugins

+## Mod platforms

+By far the easiest way to work with mod and plugins, especially large numbers of them, is to utilize [one of the supported mod platforms](../types-and-platforms/), such as Modrinth or CurseForge.

+## Download automation

+On the left, there are sections describing some download automation options.

 ## Optional plugins, mods, and config attach points

 There are optional volume paths that can be attached to supply content to be copied into the data area: